 - Head injuries and traumatic brain injuries (TBI) are extremely common, especially when riders aren’t wearing helmets.

-- Neck injuries are also common as a result of impact with a vehicle or the ground.
+- Neck or spinal injuries are also common as a result of impact with a vehicle or the ground.

 - Leg and foot injuries can result from a side impact when a vehicle crushes the leg against the bike, or when the bike falls to the pavement with the rider’s leg underneath.